dragontaoran/sleev/paper.md

 analyze two-phase, error-prone data.
 Specifically, in `sleev` we rewrote the core algorithms of `logreg2ph` in C++ to speed up the computation, and we unified the syntax across functions.
-To compare the computational times, we set up simulations with the same code in the vignette.
+To compare the computational times, we set up simulations with the same code in the [vignette](https://github.com/dragontaoran/sleev/blob/main/vignettes/sleev_vignette.pdf).
 The simulations included phase-one and phase-two sample sizes of 2087 and 835, respectively, and were performed on a 64-bit Linux OS machine with 8G memory.
-Across 100 simulations, the previous `logreg2ph` took on average 173.19 seconds with a standard deviation of 4.40 seconds, while the corresponding new function in `sleev` took 109.92 seconds with a standard deviation of 7.91 seconds.
+Across 100 simulations, the previous `logreg2ph` took an average of 289.44 seconds with a standard deviation of 8.83 seconds to perform the analysis, while the corresponding new function in `sleev` only took an average of 122.32 seconds with a standard deviation of 8.18 seconds.

 # SMLE for Linear Regression